nf-core/hicar/docs/usage.md

 When including the sub-workflow above in the main pipeline workflow we use the same `include` statement, however, we now have the ability to overwrite options for each of the tools in the sub-workflow including the [`macs2_atac`](https://github.com/nf-core/hicar/blob/master/workflows/hicar.nf#L84) variable that will be used specifically to overwrite the optional arguments passed to the `MACS2_CALLPEAK` module.
 In this case, the options to be provided to `MACS2_CALLPEAK` have been assigned sensible defaults by the developer(s) in the pipeline's [`modules.config`](https://github.com/nf-core/hicar/blob/master/conf/modules.config#L176-L179) and can be accessed and customised in the [parameters context](https://github.com/nf-core/hicar/blob/master/conf/modules.config#L177) too before eventually passing them to the sub-workflow.
 These options will then be propagated from `workflow -> sub-workflow -> module`.

 As mentioned at the beginning of this section it may also be necessary for users to overwrite the options passed to modules to be able to customise specific aspects of the way in which a particular tool is executed by the pipeline.
-Given that all of the default module options are stored in the pipeline's `modules.config` as a [`params` variable](hhttps://github.com/nf-core/hicar/blob/master/conf/modules.config#L176-L179) it is also possible to overwrite any of these options via a custom config file.
+Given that all of the default module options are stored in the pipeline's `modules.config` as a [`params` variable](https://github.com/nf-core/hicar/blob/master/conf/modules.config#L176-L179) it is also possible to overwrite any of these options via a custom config file.

-Say for example we want to append an additional, non-mandatory parameter (i.e. `--shiftsize 0`) to the arguments passed to the `CUTADAPT` module.
-Firstly, we need to copy across the default `args` specified in the [`modules.config`](hhttps://github.com/nf-core/hicar/blob/master/conf/modules.config#L34-L38) and create a custom config file that is a composite of the default `args` as well as the additional options you would like to provide.
+Say for example we want to append an additional, non-mandatory parameter (i.e. `-a AACCGGTT`) to the arguments passed to the `CUTADAPT` module.
+Firstly, we need to copy across the default `args` specified in the [`modules.config`](https://github.com/nf-core/hicar/blob/master/conf/modules.config#L34-L38) and create a custom config file that is a composite of the default `args` as well as the additional options you would like to provide.
 This is very important because Nextflow will overwrite the default value of `args` that you provide via the custom config.

 As you will see in the example below, we have: